SemanticMediaWiki/SemanticMediaWiki/src/Services/README.md

-Services contain object definitions that with the help of a [ContainerBuilder](https://github.com/onoi/callback-container) will manage the object build process and provides instance reuse if necessary.
-Object instances are normally accessed using dedicated factory methods.
+Services contain object definitions that with the help of a [builder](https://github.com/onoi/callback-container) will handle the object build process and provides instance reuse, if necessary.

+[`$smwgServicesFileDir`](https://www.semantic-mediawiki.org/wiki/Help:$smwgServicesFileDir) describes the location of the services directory.

+## Services factory

+Object instances are generally accessed using the `ServicesFactory` locator and its public methods.

-## Service files and specification
+## Service files and containers

-* `DataValueServiceFactory` provides service and factory functions for `DataValue` objects that are specified in `DataValueServices.php`
+### Files

-* `ImporterServices.php` provides services for the [Importer](https://github.com/SemanticMediaWiki/SemanticMediaWiki/tree/master/src/Importer)
+* `importer.php` provides services for the [Importer](https://github.com/SemanticMediaWiki/SemanticMediaWiki/tree/master/src/Importer)
-* `MediaWikiServices.php` isolates MediaWiki specific functions and services
+* `mediawiki.php` isolates MediaWiki specific functions and services
+* `events.php` isolates event services

+### Containers

-* `SharedServicesContainer.php` contains common and shared object definitions used throughout the Semantic MediaWiki code base and are accessible via `ApplicationFactory`
+* `SharedServicesContainer.php` contains common and shared object definitions used throughout the Semantic MediaWiki code base and are accessible via `ServicesFactory`

-## ContainerBuilder
+* `ServicesContainer` temporary container to be used to inject services into a object instance

+### Service specific factories

+* `DataValueServiceFactory` provides service and factory functions for `DataValue` objects that are specified in `datavalues.php`
+* `ImporterServiceFactory`

+### Services registration

 <pre>
 $containerBuilder = new CallbackContainerFactory();